What are Floriade's opening hours?

 Provision can be made for tricycles to be stored at any of the entry gates, however Floriade takes no responsibility for theft or damage.

-For your convenience, strollers can be hired for $5 for three hours from the Wheelchair Hire Marquee located at the Regatta Point entrance.
+For your convenience, strollers can be hired from the Wheelchair Hire Marquee located at the Regatta Point entrance.

 Can I take my skateboard, rollerblades and scooter inside Floriade?